The Pinkprint: Commercial performance

 The Pinkprint debuted at number two on the US Billboard 200, with 244,000 album-equivalent units (with 198,000 coming from pure sales and 46,000 combined track-equivalent units and streams) in its first week, behind Taylor Swift's 1989 which was spending its sixth week at number one.
 The album was streamed 16.8 million times across all on-demand streaming services in the United States during its first week.
 In its second week on the chart, it stayed at number two moving an additional 156,000 units, which included 105,000 pure sales.The Pinkprint held the number two position for three weeks before falling to number three on the Billboard 200.
 As of December 2015, the album has sold 682,000 copies in the United States.
-In February 2016, the RIAA certified the album double platinum, for combined album sales, on-demand audio, video streams, and track sales equivalent of two million album-equivalent units.
+In February 2016, the RIAA certified the album double platinum, for combined album sales, on-demand audio, video streams, and track sales equivalent of two million album-equivalent units.The album has sold over eight million units worldwide to date.